 • Spanish: Ellos viven en una ciudad

-• Portuguese: Eles vivem em uma cidade
+• Brazilian Portuguese: Eles vivem em uma cidade

 • Italian: Loro vivono in una città